 The Mobile Health Clinic is a program to help meet the medical needs of people in the community.
-The program partnership between Wake Forest Baptist Community Health Alliance (CHA), a service of BestHealth and the School Health Alliance of Forsyth County.
-The CHA provides medical, nursing, nutrition, mental health, and health education services to both uninsured adults and children in underserved communities.
+The program is a partnership between Atrium Health Wake Forest Baptist Mobile Health Clinic (MHC), a service of BestHealth For Business, several community-based organizations, and faith communities.
+The MHC provides medical, nursing, nutrition, cancer screenings, and health education services to both adults and teens who are uninsured in underserved communities.

-Uninsured adults and children can receive a wide range of services, including preventative care, care for minor illnesses, behavioral health, and management of chronic health conditions such as hypertension, diabetes and asthma.
-COVID-19 testing for uninsured people who have symptoms of COVID-19 is also provided at no cost.
-Health education, nutrition coaching, no-cost lab services, and referrals to specialists will be provided, if needed.
+Adults and teens who do not have health insurance can receive a wide range of services, including preventative care, care for minor illnesses, and management of chronic health conditions such as hypertension, diabetes and asthma.
+COVID-19 testing for people without health insurance who have symptoms of COVID-19 is also provided at no cost.
+Health education, nutrition coaching in partnership with the Winston Lake YMCA, no-cost lab services, and referrals to specialists will be provided, if needed.

-To improve the health of the medically underserved children and adults in our region by providing premier, community-informed health care, and by providing appropriate access to health care services.
+To improve the health of the medically underserved communities in our region by providing premier, community-informed health care, and by providing appropriate access to health care services.

 - School Based Health Alliance (SHA) with whom we share time on the mobile unit for services and have a shared provider caring for patients in both programs.
 SHA will be providing medical and nursing care to students of local schools from 8-2:30 on M-Th and CHA will then start providing care in community locations from 3-7 pm on M-W, and from 9-12 on Fridays